+To make a larger home appear more humble, the design breaks down the space needs of the client into separate volumes.
 By offsetting these volumes as if they were blocks being stacked and pulled apart, covered outdoor terraces were created below and between the blocks.
-For example, by separating the volume holding the family’s informal living/kitchen area and the volume housing a garage and games room, a shaded, outdoor living area is created.
-Similarly, rather than adding an opulent “portico” entryway, a low-slung, bedroom volume above created a modest, recessed entrance.
+For example, by separating the volume holding the family’s living and kitchen areas and the volume housing a garage and games room, a covered outdoor terrace is created.
+Similarly, rather than adding a “portico” entryway, the bedroom volume above creates a modest, recessed entry to the home.

-For the PEAK Caribbean Residence, the end result manages to adhere to restrictive bylaws without compromising architectural integrity.
-And the sloped terra cotta roof that was originally seen to be our greatest bylaw stumbling block, ended up being the most striking design component of the structure.
+The PEAK Residence manages to adhere to VDM’s architectural standards while achieving the homeowner’s desire for a modern sensitivity: the sloped terracotta roof that was originally seen to be the greatest challenge ended up being the most striking design component of the structure.
 Unlike traditional Mediterranean roofs with numerous, discontinuous slope lines, we developed a simple, sculptural roof that is reduced to 2 slopes with a single ridge that runs the length of the home.

 Paul duBellet Kariouk (Principal)